erlemaido/data-engineering-project-2024/README.md

      * Fy Report Dimension
      * Financial Performance Fact
      * Tax Fact
-6. Data Validation and Analytics:
+8. Data Validation and Analytics:
    * The final transformed tables are stored in DuckDB for validation and analytics.
+   * MongoDB aggregates are used for efficient querying of high-level metrics.
    * Overviews, proof-of-concept ML and access to raw data are accessible trough Streamlit

 # About Project